Esther Hart (singer)

-Esther Hart (born Esther Katinka Hartkamp on 3 June 1970 in Epe, Gelderland) is a Dutch singer.
+Esther Katinka Hartkamp (born 3 June 1970), known professionally as Esther Hart, is a Dutch singer.

 Career

 Hart entered BBC TV's A Song for Europe contest in 2003 with the song "Wait for the Moment".
 She withdrew from that contest as participating for two countries would not have been acceptable for both BBC, and NOS.
 She opted for participating in Nationaal Songfestival, the Dutch heat of the Eurovision Song Contest, and won.
-Her song, "One More Night", was placed 13th in the 2003 Eurovision Song Contest.
-She read the Dutch results at Eurovision 2004 and Eurovision 2008.
+Her song, "One More Night", was placed 13th in the Eurovision Song Contest 2003.
+She read the Dutch results at the 2004 and 2008 contests.

 Activism

 On 17 January 2008, Hart willingly went to jail and stayed overnight in an attempt to gain publicity and money for charity.
 During that time, she gave a concert with the Dutch broadcaster NCRV (Dutch Christian Radio Association) and the Exodus Foundation, which provides assistance for former prisoners to adapt to normal life.
 In addition, a poetry contest was held by the prisoners with the theme of "dare to believe in change", with the winning poem to be read by Hart.